firebase/firebase-js-sdk/docs-exp/auth-types.recaptchaverifier.clear.md

 ## RecaptchaVerifier.clear() method

-Clears the reCAPTCHA widget from the page and destroys the current instance.
+Clears the reCAPTCHA widget from the page and destroys the instance.

 <b>Signature:</b>